GSA/digitalgov.gov/content/posts/2014-12-09-can-you-crowdsource-your-user-experience-research.md

 ## Crowdsource your bug testing

 One way to crowdsource both ideas for new features and Quality Assurance on what you already have is to turn your “to-do” list inside out.
 Rather than keeping it private and internal, you make it transparent and invite others to help you catalog issues and requests.
-This public crowdsourcing of design ideas worked spectacularly well for [Data.gov](http://www.data.gov/), who created a list of issues to be fixed [on their Github site](https://github.com/GSA/data.gov/issues?q=is%3Aopen), and then invited their community—friends and critics—to contribute.
-Here’s a handy [Usability Case Study](https://www.WHATEVER/2014/03/18/data-gov-usability-case-study/) they wrote about the experience. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/250-x-250-Germs-on-tablet-drical-iStock-Thinkstock-515722227.jpg" alt="Germs on tablet" caption="" >}}
+This public crowdsourcing of design ideas worked spectacularly well for [Data.gov](({{< relref "data-gov-usability-case-study.md" >}})) they wrote about the experience. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/12/250-x-250-Germs-on-tablet-drical-iStock-Thinkstock-515722227.jpg" alt="Germs on tablet" caption="" >}}

 The [API Usability Testing Program](http://18f.github.io/API-Usability-Testing/) that I am proud to be a part of with [18F](https://18f.gsa.gov/) uses a similar idea to collect issues discovered during our product evaluations.
 When we evaluated the National Renewable Energy Laboratory’s homepage, they [created a page](https://github.com/NREL/developer.nrel.gov/labels/ux-feedback) to track all of the usability problems that were discovered.
 And we created a page to collect these expanding lists of public-facing issues, and to help both us and other agencies keep up to speed on this way of community.